-If you’ve found yourself working from home because of the #coronavirus pandemic, look on the bright side – no stressful commute, a comfy working environment and extra flexibility.
-But the work/life balance can be difficult to maintain when work and life are happening in the same place… especially if you have your kids home with you at the moment.
+If you work from home, look on the bright side – no stressful commute, a comfy working environment and extra flexibility.
+But the work/life balance can be difficult to maintain when work and life are happening in the same place… especially if you have little kids home with you.
 Here are some helpful tips to maintain productivity and keep your health in check, when working from home.

 It may seem counterintuitive, but when working from home you need to schedule in breaks.
 A lot of people assume that working from home is the “easy option”, but many people work straight through the day and work longer hours.
 I know if I’m working from home, I jump online much earlier and tend to work way past the usual 5.30pm finish.